dongyx/chtrie/README.md

 For example, we could define an array `nchild[]` where `nchild[i]` stores the number of children of node `i`, or you could maintain whether a node is a termination node, which node is its parent node, and so on.

-The low-level nature brings both flexibility and simplicity to CHTrie.
+The low-level nature brings both flexibility and simplicity to CH-Trie.
-There are only one public type and four functions of CHTrie.
+There are only one public type and four functions of CH-Trie.

 - `typedef ... chtrie`